ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

   #.
 Click on the Issue Tracker link for that collection.
   #.
 Follow the contributor guidelines or instructions in the collection repo.

-If you are not sure whether a bug is in ansible-core or in a collection, you can report the behavior on the :ref:`mailing list or IRC first <communication>`.
+If you are not sure whether a bug is in ansible-core or in a collection, you can report the behavior on the :ref:`mailing list or community chat channel first <communication>`.

 .. _request_features: